ivan-tkatchev/yalz77/README.md

 `result` is the decompressed message.

-_Note_: calling `feed()` and `result()` out of order is undefined behaviour and will result in crashes.
+_Note_: calling `feed()` and `result()` out of order is undefined behaviour and might result in crashes.